Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 -   The website has been viewed on different devices such as Desktop, Laptop, iPhone5, iPhone 6/7/8 & iPhoneX and site has been designed to be responsive on devices with minimum 240px width upto desktop.

--   The website has also viewed on a variety of different devices through Chrome Developer Tools.
+-   The website has also been viewed on a variety of different devices through Chrome Developer Tools.

 -  Testing has been done to ensure that all pages are linking correctly.